DeustoTech/dycon-toolbox-documentation/Download.md

   <div class="inst-guide">
     <h1> Second Method </h1>
-    For the installation of the toolbox you must download the following file:
+    For the installation of the toolbox you can download the following file:
     <hr>

     <ul>